Xunnamius/black-flag/docs/api/src/exports/functions/configureProgram.md

 ## Parameters

-### commandModulePath
+### commandModulesPath

 `string`

-Command auto-discovery will occur at `commandModulePath`.
-An exception will occur if no commands are loadable from the given `commandModulePath`.
+Command auto-discovery will occur at `commandModulesPath`.
+An exception will occur if no commands are loadable from the given `commandModulesPath`.

 `'file://...'`-style URLs are also accepted.